 Democratic Governance and Health [book] (Completed 2012)

-: Governments in many countries are interested in increasing public participation in health care policy decision-making.
+, New Zealand: Governments in many countries are interested in increasing public participation in health care policy decision-making.
 One option is to create elected health boards of citizen representatives serving specific geographic areas.
-New Zealand is the only country in the world where elected health boards have been a core and enduring feature of the governance of its health system since the 19th Century.
+New Zealand is the only country in the world where elected health boards are a core and enduring feature of the governance of its health system.
 Elected boards have survived health system reform attempts by governments on the left and right.
-Much like Social Security in the US, this 'third rail' issue is one that generally receives strong public support.
-One attempt in the 1990s did succeed; hospitals were depoliticized and required to operate as profitable businesses.
-That effort ran aground, due to voter resistance (see Laugesen, "Why Some Market Reforms Lack Legitimacy" 2005).
+One attempt in the 1990s succeeded--for a time-- hospitals were depoliticized and required to operate as profitable businesses.
+That effort ran aground, due to voter resistance (see Laugesen, "Why Some Market Reforms Lack Legitimacy" Journal of Health Politics, Policy and Law, 2005).

 Democratic Governance in Health, coauthored by Miriam J. Laugesen and Robin Gauld was published by Otago University Press in 2012.
 It critically surveys the origins and endurance of elected boards in New Zealand, drawing on original archival research as well as recent survey data.
 The authors dispassionately consider the boards in the context of changing priorities of a regionalized, quality-oriented health care system in New Zealand.

 See a complete list of publicationsBack to Top